What Medical Weight Loss Programs Can and Can’t Do

 Weight loss surgery options, such as gastric bypass, gastric sleeve, or lap band surgery, are mostly reserved for people who have been unsuccessful after numerous attempts to lose weight through regular diet and exercise.

-People who are obese or extremely obese with a Body Mass Index (BMI) over 35 and who also have an obesity-related chronic condition such as Type 2 Diabetes, sleep apnea, or high blood pressure are often the ideal candidates for these medical weight loss solutions.
+Obese or extremely obese people with a Body Mass Index (BMI) over 35 and who also have an obesity-related chronic condition are often the ideal candidates for these medical weight loss solutions.
+Obesity-related chronic conditions include Type 2 Diabetes, sleep apnea, and high blood pressure.

 Medical Weight Loss Programs Are Not a Substitute for a Healthy Diet and Exercise

-With many types of weight loss surgery, patients will continue to lose weight and see results for as long as 18 to 24 months.
-After that, about 50% of people will start to regain some, but not all, of their lost weight, usually only around 5%.
+With many weight loss surgery types, patients will continue to lose weight and see results for as long as 18 to 24 months.
+After that, about 50% of people will start to regain some of their lost weight, usually only around 5%.

 Medical Weight Loss Solutions Are Not a Silver Bullet or a Forever Fix